aimhigherweb/tech-outsiders/README.md

 This is the AimHigher Web Design starter kit for React websites

 - React
-- Parcel.js builder
+- Webpack 4
-- Sass stylesheets
+- Sass Stylesheets